Skip to main content

 Summary

-The sync system combines state-based and log-based protocols to provide reliable peer-to-peer synchronization: State-based sync for device-owned data eliminates conflicts by enforcing single ownership.
-Changes propagate via real-time broadcasts (StateChange messages) to connected peers.
-Historical data transfers via pull requests (StateRequest/StateResponse) when devices join or reconnect.
-Log-based sync for shared resources uses Hybrid Logical Clocks to maintain causal ordering without clock synchronization.
+Library Sync is not traditional multi-leader replication.
+While multi-leader systems treat all nodes as equal for all data, Spacedrive recognizes a fundamental truth: /Users/alice/Photos can only be modified by Alice’s laptop.
+This ownership model eliminates the entire class of filesystem conflicts that plague distributed systems.
+Hybrid ownership splits the problem in two.
+Device-owned data (files, folders, volumes) uses single-leader-per-resource semantics.
+No CRDTs, no version vectors, no conflict resolution needed.
+The owner’s state is authoritative.
+Shared resources (tags, collections) use multi-leader semantics with HLC-based ordering.
+Only this small subset of data requires conflict resolution, and last-write-wins is sufficient.
+State-based sync handles device-owned data.
+Changes propagate via real-time broadcasts to connected peers.
+Historical data transfers via pull requests when devices join or reconnect.
+Log-based sync handles shared resources.
+Hybrid Logical Clocks maintain causal ordering without clock synchronization.
 All devices converge to the same state regardless of network topology.
 Automatic recovery handles offline periods through watermark-based incremental sync.
-Reconnecting devices send pull requests with watermarks, receiving only changes since their last sync.
-This typically transfers a small number of changed records instead of re-syncing the entire dataset.
+Reconnecting devices receive only changes since their last sync, typically a small delta rather than the full dataset.
 The system is production-ready with all core models syncing automatically.
 Extensions can use the same infrastructure to sync custom models.